-Last weeks webinar was all about how Recruiters can use LinkedIn to be found by and find candidates.
-I have spoken at length many times before about searching with LinkedIn so for this webinar I decided to look at some of the alternative ways of navigating around LinkedIn.
-I also took some time to talk about my own work at Intelligence Recruitment Software and showed some to the ways Intelligence can be used to get more from LinkedIn.
+Last week’s webinar was all about how Recruiters can use LinkedIn to be found by and find candidates.
+I have spoken at length many times before about searching with LinkedIn, so for this webinar, I decided to look at some of the alternative ways of navigating around LinkedIn.
+I also took some time to talk about my own work at Intelligence Recruitment Software and showed some of the ways Intelligence can be used to get more from LinkedIn.

-The LinkedIn search is unusual in comparison to a search engine in that it seems to give priority to the number of times a keyword appears on a persons profile.
+The LinkedIn search is unusual compared to a search engine in that it seems to give priority to the number of times a keyword appears on a person’s profile.
 Searching for the keyword Recruiter gives nearly 500,000 results.
 The first result on my list gives a profile that features the word recruiter over 1000 times.
-By simply using the keyword you want to be found for repeatedly you will put yourself towards the top of the search results.
+By simply using the keyword you want to be found for repeatedly, you will put yourself towards the top of the search results.
 Search LinkedIn for the phrase “Recruitment Software” and I hope that my profile will be on the first page of your results.

-The LinkedIn public profile allow you to create a vanity URL.
+The LinkedIn public profile allows you to create a vanity URL.
 This means that you can create your own URL and share this on emails and your own web site.
-LinkedIn even gives you the HTML code to create a button to link to you profile such as this.
+LinkedIn even gives you the HTML code to create a button to link to your profile, such as this.

 Assuming that you have optimized your profile, how do you tell if it has been successful?

-I have spoken before about the search and advanced search features on LinkedIn so I though I would consider some of the other ways in which you may be able to discover useful profiles.
+I have spoken before about the search and advanced search features on LinkedIn.
+Following on from this, I thought I would consider some of the other ways in which you may be able to discover useful profiles.
 Once you find one profile that looks close to the type of profile you are interested in, this can be used as a starting point to find many more profiles.

 I have a range of LinkedIn URLs that can be modified to search based on this initial profile.
-To use them you will need to know the LinkedIn ID for the profile you wisk to start from.
+To use them you will need to know the LinkedIn ID for the profile you wish to start from.
 To get an ID you can simply look at the URL in the full LinkedIn profile and it will be there.
-For example my LinkedIn profile is http://www.linkedin.com/profile/view?id=3869500 and so my ID is 3869500
+For example, my LinkedIn profile is http://www.linkedin.com/profile/view?id=3869500 and so my ID is 3869500.

-Again in the Linkedin Settings you can choose to allow anyone see your connections.
-Should you have a first of second degree connection that chooses to open their connections then by clicking on the number of connections shown on their profile brings you to this page
+Again in the Linkedin Settings, you can choose to allow anyone to see your connections.
+Should you have a first or second-degree connection that chooses to open their connections, then by clicking on the number of connections shown on their profile brings you to this page

-Again I have used my own ID even though I have not opened up my connections for other to view.
-However there is actually a very good reason for me to have done this as I find one of the most useful applications of this URL to be able to search my own connections.
-By using this method I have a different set of criteria that from the connections page.
-Interestingly it also appears to be giving different results even for quite basic searches.
-It would appear that one of these searches has a few bugs and so for this reason having several ways to achieve similar things seems particularly useful.
+Again, I have used my own ID even though I have not opened up my connections for others to view.
+However, there is actually a very good reason for me to have done this.
+I find one of the most useful applications of this URL to be able to search my own connections.
+By using this method I have a different set of criteria that form the connections page.
+Interestingly, it also appears to be giving different results even for quite basic searches.
+It would appear that one of these searches has a few bugs and so for this reason, having several ways to achieve similar things seems particularly useful.

-If you find these techniques useful please let me know.
-I am currently planing my next webinar and am grateful for all feedback.
-Please connect with me on LinkedIn and share this blog to colleagues and friends on Twitter, Facebook and any other channel.
+If you find these techniques useful, please let me know.
+I am currently planning my next webinar and am grateful for all feedback.
+Please connect with me on LinkedIn and share this blog with colleagues and friends on Twitter, Facebook, and any other channel.

-If you would like me to email you about future webinars or give any feedback, please use the form below.
+If you would like me to email you about future webinars or give any feedback, please fill out the form on the subscribe page.